phatalways-sleeping/benjamin-assistant/README.md

 WEB_SERVER_PROJECT_ABSOLUTE_PATH=<your-web-server-project-path>
 ```

-**Note**: You must create the directories and files before running the server.
+**Note**: You must create the directories and files before running the project.

 ## Usage

-To use the server, run the following command:
+To use the assistant, run the following command:

 ```bash
 cargo build --release